kappelmann/actnow_email/README.md

 Note that though integrating new contact data backends should be moderately straightforward, a few places (e.g. the footer) are currently assuming that only the European parliament ([actnow.email/meps](https://actnow.email/meps)) is supported.
+The search form `FormMepsSelect.tsx` may be abstracted in certain places when integratin a second backend.